magento/devdocs/guides/v1.0/config-guide/config/depend-inj.md

 <script src="https://gist.github.com/xcomSteveJohnson/24ffa1426734520f58a1.js"></script>

 <p class="q">Reviewer: I had a hard time figuring out what this meant.
 Please review carefully.
 Original wording: "During merging, arguments with the same name are completely replaced, if their type is different, and are overridden, if their type is same."</p>
 <p>When the configuration is merged, arguments with the same name are completely replaced.
-If argument types are different but the type is the same, the arguments are overridden.</p>
+If argument types are different but the name is the same, the arguments are overridden.</p>

 </div>
 </div>